In today’s blog post we are going to discuss the project charter, which is the most important document of the project.

 I have seen many professionals become confused here.
-Some of them think that the project manager has the authority to approve the project and others wonder how they can be involve in making the project charter if they do not have the authority to approve it.
+Some think that the project manager has the authority to approve the project and others wonder how they can be involved in making the project charter if they do not have the authority to approve it.

 Content of the Project Charter

 A project charter may contain the following information:

 - Assigning the project manager and setting his authority level